MEI Travel Banner Ad

 Whether you’re happily child-free or want to have some time away from your (and other people’s) littles, an adults-only cruise is a great option for a relaxing and fun vacation.
 In the cruising world, there are surprisingly few lines that ban kids completely, but they do exist.

 So what cruise lines offer an adults-only experience?
 Well, we take a look at cruise lines that are just for adults, as well as other brands that have designated at least one ship as child-free.
-We also go over lines that allow older kids or teenagers, but keep the younger children to a minimum.
+We also go over lines that allow older kids or teenagers, but keep the younger children to a minimum, as well as adults-only spaces on family-friendly cruise lines.

 1. Viking